 Phytophthora pluvialis is newly identified in the UK and has already established outdoors in some areas of England, Wales, and Scotland.
 Due to the developing situation with this pest no final judgement has been made at present as to whether it meets the criteria for a Quarantine organism.
-Management options are continuing and evidence from all options plus ongoing research findings will be reviewed after 6-12 months to update disease management and assess the UK situation.
+Management options are in place and evidence from all options plus ongoing research findings will continue to be reviewed to update disease management and assess the UK situation.